stfc/check-version-action/README.md

 [![codecov](https://codecov.io/gh/stfc/check-version-action/graph/badge.svg?token=OD2Z90ST8R)](https://codecov.io/gh/stfc/check-version-action)

-This action compares the application version number from your working branch to the main branch.
+This action compares the app version number from your working branch to the main branch.

-You can also check that the **first** image version that appears in your `docker-compose.yaml` file will match the application version
+You can also check that the **first** image version that appears in your `docker-compose.yaml` file matches the app version

 The comparison follows the PEP 440 Version Identification and Dependency Specification.